IPadOS: Scribble

 Introduced in iPadOS 14, Scribble converts text handwritten by an Apple Pencil into typed text in most text fields.

 iPadOS 15

 Widgets

 Beginning with iPadOS 15, widgets can be placed on the home screen.

 Translate

 Beginning with iPadOS 15, Translate is available.
 The feature was announced on June 7, 2021, at WWDC 2021.
 Translation works with 11 languages.

 iPadOS 16

 Weather

 Beginning with iPadOS 16, the Weather app was added to iPad.
 The application had previously only been available on the iPhone and iPod Touch.
 The feature was announced on June 6, 2022, at WWDC 2022.

 Stage Manager

-iPadOS 16 has another new feature called Stage Manager that automatically sorts windows by app.
+iPadOS 16 adds a new feature called Stage Manager that automatically sorts windows by app.

+iPadOS 17

+Lock Screen

+iPadOS 17 allows users to personalize their Lock Screens with widgets and fonts.
+Interactive widgets can be placed on both the Lock Screen and Home Screen for quick access to customizable information, such as weather and reminders.

+Health

+The introduction of the Health app on iPad provides a central location to view and manage health data.

+Messages and FaceTime

+New communication features for Messages and FaceTime are introduced, such as audio/voice messages (like a voicemail) if your call is not answered on FaceTime, and using your Apple TV for FaceTime calls with your iPad acting as a camera.
+Messages introduces the combining of search filters and content types when searching through your messages, as well as transcriptions for audio messages.

+Accessibility

+New accessibility features like Screen Distance and improved Voice Control expand usability options for a wider range of users.

+App Updates

+Several core apps receive updates, including Photos, Safari, Notes, and Reminders.
+These updates bring new functionality and improvements to enhance the overall iPad experience.

+iPadOS 18

+iPadOS 26

+iPadOS 26 has a new Liquid Glass design, new apps, and more.